 How to Join

-These opportunity to join in the spring only takes place with chapters that are below 'total' chapter size for a variety of reasons.
+The opportunity to join in the spring only takes place with the chapters that are below 'total' chapter size; which can happen for a variety of reasons.
 Total is a number determined by chapters and how many women are on their roster of each chapter, this is reset every semester to help the community achieve parity.
-Those individual chapters hosting recruitment events in the spring will be responsible for communicating the details out to campus.
+The individual chapters hosting recruitment events in the spring will be responsible for communicating the details out to the campus and potential members.

 CPC also governs two associate member sororities that do not participate in the primary recruitment process: Alpha Delta Chi and Alpha Omega Epsilon.
 The associate member recruitment process is held after Primary Recruitment in the Fall and during the second week of school in the Spring.
 Associate Member Recruitment events are hosted by the individual sororities.
 Women who accept a bid to a chapter in the primary recruitment process are not eligible to participate in Associate Member Recruitment.

 Panhellenic PNM Code of Ethics

 "As a Potential New Member, I understand that I am upheld to a Code of Ethics to participate in Georgia Tech Collegiate Panhellenic Council’s Recruitment:

 - I will attend all events to which I receive an invitation to throughout the week of primary recruitment.